 After all, if you're here you're probably well aware of what makes outsourcing an attractive concept, whether that's in its opportunities for cost savings or increased efficiency.
 What you want to know is how implementing finance and accounting outsourcing (FAO) will actually look like: what you can expect from start to finish, how to get everything underway, and how much time and money you'll be investing.
-So, let's take an unobscured look together by starting with a step-by-step breakdown.
+So, let's take an unobscured look together at the mystery surrounding outsourcing by starting with a step-by-step breakdown.

-We actually have a vested interest in seeing clients succeed with outsourcing, and that can't happen if we aren't transparent with the details around what accounting processes do– and don't – make good candidates for FAO.
+We actually have a vested interest in seeing clients succeed with outsourcing, and that can't happen if we aren't transparent with the details around what accounting processes do– and don't – make good candidates for outsourcing accounting tasks offshore.

-As a rule of thumb, processes that are repetitive and transactional are your best bets if you're exploring FAO, whether you're exploring it as a cost-saving measure, an efficiency workaround or even a strategy to keep your in-house team from experiencing burnout.
+As a rule of thumb, processes that are repetitive and transactional are your best bets if you're exploring finance & accounting outsourcing, whether you're exploring it as a cost-saving measure, an efficiency workaround or even a strategy to keep your in-house team from experiencing burnout.